View of Moca's town square.

 Puerto Rico's capital of lace.

-On the northwestern coast of Puerto Rico is the landlocked municipality of Moca, known locally as the Capital of Mundillo, a type of bobbin lace made by artisans of the town.
+On the northwestern side of Puerto Rico lies the beautiful Moca.
+Locally it's called the Capital of Mundillo, after a type of bobbin lace made by town artisans.
 Moca was named after the Andira indermis, or moca tree, which blooms thick with pink-purple flowers.
-There are several historic spots to visit around the town, including the lace museum, and don't miss out on the opportunity to try some of the best donuts on the Island.

 Museo del Mundillo